-- Payment for order flow (PFOF): Retail trading platforms provided commission-free trading to customers by routing customers’ orders to selective market-making firms in return for a fee, which is called PFOF.
-Most broker-dealers calculate PFOF rebates as a flat fee per share, but Robinhood had an innovative approach by calculating PFOF rebates on the spread between the purchase and sale price of each security.
-During the MMSE, the spread between buy/sell widened, forcing the broker-dealer to rush and renegotiate the PFOF amount with Robinhood.
+- Payment for Order Flow (PFOF): Retail trading platforms provided commission-free trading to customers by routing customers’ orders to selective market-making firms in return for a fee, which is called PFOF.
+Most broker-dealers calculate PFOF rebates as a flat fee per share, but Robinhood had an innovative approach, calculating PFOF rebates on the spread between the purchase and sale price of each security.
+During the MSME, the spread between buy/sell widened, forcing the broker-dealer to rush and renegotiate the PFOF amount with Robinhood.

-- Retail trading: Robinhood routed retail client orders to six market makers for equities: Citadel Securities, G1 Execution Services, Morgan Stanley, Two Sigma Securities, Virtu and Wolverine.
+- Retail Trading: Robinhood routed retail client orders to six market makers for equities: Citadel Securities, G1 Execution Services, Morgan Stanley & Co., Two Sigma Securities, Virtu, and Wolverine.
 During the MSME, Robinhood was not a member of any stock exchange and was not able to access public exchanges for liquidity to fulfill large orders.
-It was not under any regulatory burden to prove best execution to its clients.
+It was not under the regulatory burden to prove the best executions to its client.
 It took Nasdaq membership in April 2021.

-- Client Onboarding: Institutional client on-boarding systems struggle to onboard a single client on the same day, but Robinhood was able to attract 300,000 new account opening applications on 28 January 2021, which increased to 730,000 new accounts opening applications on 29 January.
-The superbroker system, which enables a fast and immediate account opening approval process, needs to have the ability to throttle the auto account creation/approval process during volatile market conditions.
+- Client Onboarding: Institutions’ client onboarding systems struggle to onboard a single client on the same day, but Robinhood was able to attract 300,000 new account opening applications on January 28, 2021.
+This increased to 730,000 new accounts opening applications on January 29, 2021.
+The super-broker system enables an immediate account opening and approval process, but the super broker also needs to be able to throttle that process during volatile market conditions.

-Given these consequences, it is not unlikely to expect that next will come a new series of regulatory measures and industry initiatives enabling authorities to be better placed in the future to oversee such MMSE – such as SEC regulations on PFOF, T+1 settlement, examination of the role of market makers, transparency in short-selling, and a review of gamification on retail investors.
+Next comes the series of regulatory measures and industry initiatives to be better placed in the future to oversee similar MSMEs—such as SEC regulations on PFOF, T+1 settlement, examination of the role of market makers, transparency in short-selling, and review of the gamification super-broker business model targeting retail investors.

-The list is not over yet, as the recent market volatility in the crypto current market has also impacted institutional and retail investors.
-So, expect more regulations, and more industry initiatives, in this market.
+The list is not over yet; the recent volatility in the cryptocurrency market has also impacted institutional and retail investors.
+Expect more regulations and more industry initiatives to emerge in this market, too.

-Hopefully, however, the new regulations might also facilitate more innovation in retail trading.
+Hopefully, these regulations will facilitate more innovation in retail trading.